 • lack of iodine inside the body;

-• manifestation of nodules;
+• manifestation of nodular formations;

 What does the ultrasound report contain?

-2. The structures of the surrounding tissues.
+2. Structures of surrounding tissues.

 6. Linear parameters of glandula parathyreoidea (N - 4X5X5 mm).

-The doctor usually spends no more than 10 minutes on filling out the protocol.
-Also, if the organ is functioning normally, it is indicated that there are no pathological changes.
-The treatment of ultrasound of the thyroid gland depends on the information specified in the protocol.
+The doctor usually spends no more than 10 minutes filling out the protocol.
+Also, if the organ is functioning normally, indicate that pathological changes are missing.
+The treatment of thyroid ultrasound depends on the information specified in the protocol.

-The normal size of the thyroid gland and some features of its structure
+Normal size of the thyroid gland and some features of its structure

-Standard sizes for glandula thyreoidea:
+Standard sizes of glandula thyreoidea:

 1. The shares are equal.